NightRaven-0/Flaven--The-game/README.md

 ## Contributing

 Feel free to contribute if you enjoy pixelated suffering.
-Maybe you can perhaps add a motivational quote that appears after every crash?(Definitely not Bennett Foddy reading this) I am going to be improving lots of things here, like sound effects, yet to add that horror theme that i want and etc. This is going to be fun(Said no one ever)
+Maybe you can perhaps add a motivational quote that appears after every crash?(Definitely not Bennett Foddy reading this).
+I am going to be improving lots of things here, like sound effects, yet to add that horror theme that I want and etc. This is going to be fun.(Said no one ever)

 ## License